MAX JACOB ZANDER, TENOR

 Hailed as "perfect," the "athletically comic" and "strong-voiced" Max Zander is a tenor who has been noted for "showing off" his "dangerously...voluptuous breasts" and taking review quotes out of context.

-Max will be spending the 2019-2020 season with Opera Idaho, where he will be seen as Guillot de Morfontaine in Manon and Parpignol in La Bohème, and where he will cover Father Grenville in Jake Heggie's Dead Man Walking.
+Max spends the 2019-2020 season with Opera Idaho, where he will be seen as Guillot de Morfontaine in Manon and Parpignol in La Bohème, and where he will cover Father Grenville in Jake Heggie's Dead Man Walking.
+He also makes debuts with Opéra Louisiane as King Kaspar in Amahl and the Night Visitors and City Lyric Opera as the Witch in Hansel and Gretel and returns to Hub City Opera and Dance Company as the Tenor Soloist for Un\Rooted.

 Max began the 2018-19 season as Pygmalion in Franz von Suppé’s The Beautiful Galatea with Bel Cantanti Opera in Maryland.
 He then joined OPERA Iowa’s 2019 touring productions as Tamino and Monostatos in The Magic Flute and as Dudley in John Davies’ Little Red’s Most Unusual Day and joined Des Moines Metro Opera for the summer as an Apprentice Artist, covering Cacambo in Candide and Der Narr in Wozzeck, and appearing in scenes as the Witch in Hansel and Gretel, Goro in Madama Butterfly, Prunier in La Rondine, Don Basilio in Le Nozze di Figaro, and Monostatos in Die Zauberflöte.